Crew Member 2020

 Corps Member Terms of Service

 - STATUS: Temporary, Exempt – Enrolled in AmeriCorps through the Corporation for National and Community Service (CNCS).
-AmeriCorps members must abide by policies set by CNCS and complete at least 1700 hours of service, including mandatory trainings and program activities.
+AmeriCorps members must abide by policies set by CNCS and complete at least 1200 hours (April start) or 950 hours (June start) of service, including mandatory trainings and program activities.